Yield: 6 blueberry muffins // Total Time: 30 min. // Disclaimer: This post includes affiliate links. Recipe updated 08/25/2022

 Ovens vary and fluctuate in temperature.
 For example, I always have to set my oven to 330°F if I want it to bake at 350°F. If you love to bake like I do, I highly recommend getting an oven thermometer.
 They are super helpful for letting you know when your oven might be lying to you!
 I use this one.

-Did you make these small batch blueberry muffins?
+did you make these brown butter blueberry muffins?

-If you made these small batch blueberry muffins I would love to see them and know your thoughts!
+If you made these small batch brown butter blueberry muffins I would love to see it and know your thoughts!
 Please leave a comment and review down below, and tag me on Instagram @freshbeanbakery.
 If you have any questions about the recipe I will gladly do my best to answer them in the comments below!

 Small Batch Blueberry Muffins